geerlingguy/drupal-photo-gallery/README.md

     Successfully created/updated stack - drupal-media-rekognition

-If you don't see that message, take a look in the AWS Console in the CloudFormation section, or use the AWS CLI to view detailed logs of what caused any issues.
+If you don't see that message, take a look in the AWS Console in the CloudFormation section, or use the AWS CLI to view detailed error logs.

 Finally, you need to manually create a Rekognition 'face collection' to store facial recognition data.
-Someday this will hopefully be automatically created as part of the CloudFormation template, but until that's possible, you need to use the AWS CLI to run the following command:
+Someday this will be automatically created with the CloudFormation template, but until that's possible, you need to use the AWS CLI to run the following command:

     aws rekognition create-collection --region us-east-1 --profile default --collection-id drupal-media-rekognition